Chapter 5. COM Servers

 Registry script files for your classes.
 By default, the server

-Registry script defines only an AppID
+Registry script defines only an AppID for the server.
+Here

-are the entries for an ATL project called MathServer
+are the entries for an ATL project called MathServer:

 1// In the resource.h file